valleyofdoom/PC-Tuning/README.md

   reg add "HKLM\SYSTEM\CurrentControlSet\Services\SysMain" /v "Start" /t REG_DWORD /d "4" /f
   ```

+> [!IMPORTANT]
+> To prevent unexpected breakage and problems due to dependency errors, assess the other services that depend on the service you want to disable.
+This is shown in the ``Properties -> Dependencies`` for the service you want to disable by typing ``services.msc`` in ``Win+R``.
+The box that is titled "*the following system components depend on this service*" describes the services that rely on the service you want to disable.
+To avoid dependency errors, the services in this box should also be disabled.
+If you can't disable them (e.g. because you need them), then you have no choice but to leave the service you wanted to disable initially enabled.

 ## 11.14.
 Operating System and Partition Name

 Configure the operating system and drive's partition name.
 It is recommended to set it to something meaningful or unique such has ``W10 22H2 Work`` or ``W10 22H2 Gaming`` for clarity when dual-booting or when multiple drives are present.
 Open CMD as administrator and enter the commands below.